 Beverage events don’t get much cooler than the Snowy Mountains resort town of Thredbo.
 There’s nothing quite like unlacing your hiking boots (this is summer, after all) and ordering an icy craft beer from local makers like Jindabyne Brewing and Tumut River Brewing Co., held annually in the

-Sample craft ales paired with flame-kissed BBQ meats at the Hope Estate Brewery, in the Hunter Valley town of Pokolbin.
-The two-day festival features the Australasian BBQ Alliance Championship, beer masterclasses, a steak cook-off, displays and demonstrations.at
+Sample craft ales paired with flame-kissed barbecue meats at the Hunter Valley town of Pokolbin.
+The two-day festival features the Australasian Barbecue Alliance Championship, beer masterclasses, a steak cook-off, displays and demonstrations.at , in the

 As the mercury drops, visit the Snowy Mountains during May for the Batlow CiderFest, when colourful stalls take over most of the town’s main street to celebrate the end of the apple harvest.
 Taste boutique ciders and explore orchards further afield as part of the program.

 Expect everything from under-the-radar wineries to tipples that suit everyone’s taste at August’s Blue Mountains and Central West NSW.
 The two-day event held at The Carrington in Katoomba features dozens of winemakers, with opportunities to taste drops that you’d normally only find at cellar doors.
 Don’t miss the wine-fuelled degustation dinner the eve before festivities commence., which showcases vineyards from the

 The all-encompassing Mudgee Wine & Food Month every September/October features a diverse range of events including live music, tastings, lunches, dinners and tours.
 The festival is a chance to follow one of the many food and drink trails across the region, sampling local wines, beers and spirits that have been expertly paired with regionally inspired small plates.